brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

   // ...
 }</code></pre></blockquote>

-Add `constexpr` to the requirements of <i>forwarding call wrapper</i> in 19.14.3 [func.require]
+The definition of the *simple call wrapper* (used only for `mem_fn`) is changed to be a refinement of *perfect forwarding call wrapper*, instead of *argument forwarding call wrapper*.
+These make the invocation operator conditionally `constexpr` and `noexcept`.
+In addition we state explicitly the copy/move constructor/assignment of simple care wrapper is core constant expression. [ *Note*: The definition of simple call wrapper is still required to guarantee assignability. ]

+The requirement of copy/move operation to be defined in terms of state entities is now extended to any argument forwarding call wrapper (as we define them for `not_fn` and `bind`).

+Apply following changes to 20.14.3 [func.require]:

-> Every call wrapper ([func.def]) shall be <i>Cpp17MoveConstructible</i>.
-A <i>forwarding call wrapper</i> is a call wrapper that can be called with an arbitrary argument list and delivers the arguments to the wrapped callable object as references.
-This forwarding step shall ensure that rvalue arguments are delivered as rvalue references and lvalue arguments are delivered as lvalue references. <ins>The invocation of a forwarding call wrapper is a core constant expression when the invocation of the underlying target object ([func.def]) is a core constant expression.</ins> A <i>simple call wrapper</i> is a forwarding call wrapper that is <i>Cpp17CopyConstructible</i> and <i>Cpp17CopyAssignable</i> and whose copy constructor, move constructor, copy assignment operator, and move assignment operator do not throw exceptions. [ <i>Note</i>: In a typical implementation forwarding call wrappers have an overloaded function call operator of the form
+> Every call wrapper ([func.def]) is *Cpp17MoveConstructible*. <del>A</del> <ins>An</ins> *argument forwarding call wrapper* is a call wrapper that can be called with an arbitrary argument list and delivers the arguments to the wrapped callable object as references.
+This forwarding step delivers rvalue arguments as rvalue references and lvalue arguments as lvalue references. <del>A *simple call wrapper* is an argument forwarding call wrapper that is *Cpp17CopyConstructible* and *Cpp17CopyAssignable* and whose copy constructor, move constructor, copy assignment operator, and move assignment operator do not throw exceptions.</del> [ *Note*: In a typical implementation, argument forwarding call wrappers have an overloaded function call operator of the form
-<pre class="codehilite"><code class="language-cpp">template&lt;class...
-UnBoundArgs>
+> <pre><code class=language-cpp">template&lt;class...
+UnBoundArgs&gt;
   </code><code><ins>constexpr</ins></code><code class="language-cpp"> R operator()(UnBoundArgs&&... unbound_args) </code><code><i>cv-qual</i>;</code></pre>
-<i>— end note </i>]
+> —*end note*]
+>
+> A *perfect forwarding call wrapper* is an argument forwarding call wrapper that forwards its state entities to the underlying call expression.
+This forwarding step delivers a state entity of type `T` as *cv* `T&` when the call is performed on an lvalue of the call wrapper type and as *cv* `T&&` otherwise, where *cv* represents the cv-qualifiers of the call wrapper and where *cv* shall be neither `volatile` nor `const volatile`.
+>
+> A *call pattern* defines the semantics of invoking a perfect forwarding call wrapper.
+A postfix call performed on a perfect forwarding call wrapper is expression-equivalent ([defns.expression-equivalent]) to an expression e determined from its call pattern cp by replacing all occurrences of the arguments of the call wrapper and its state entities with references as described in the corresponding forwarding steps.
+>
+> <ins>A *simple call wrapper* is a perfect forwarding call wrapper that is *Cpp17CopyConstructible* and *Cpp17CopyAssignable* and whose copy constructor, move constructor, and assignment operator do not throw exceptions and are constant expressions.</ins>
+>
+> The copy/move constructor of <del>a perfect</del> <ins>an argument</ins> forwarding call wrapper has the same apparent semantics as if memberwise copy/move of its state entities were performed ([class.copy.ctor]). [ *Note*: This implies that each of the copy/move constructors has the same *exception-specification* as the corresponding implicit definition and is declared as `constexpr` if the corresponding implicit definition would be considered to be constexpr. —*end note* ]
+>
+> <del>Perfect</del> <ins>Argument</ins> forwarding call wrappers returned by a given standard library function template have the same type if the types of their corresponding state entities are the same.

-Add `constexpr` to `std::invoke()` in 19.14.4 [func.invoke]
+Add `constexpr` to `std::invoke()` in 20.14.4 [func.invoke]

 <blockquote><pre class="codehilite"><code class="language-cpp">template&lt;class F, class...
 Args>
 </code>  <code><ins>constexpr</ins></code> <code class="language-cpp">invoke_result_t&lt;F, Args...> invoke(F&& f, Args&&... args)
     noexcept(is_nothrow_invocable_v&lt;F, Args...>);</code></pre></blockquote>

-Add `constexpr` to `std::reference_wrapper<T>` in 19.14.5 [refwrap]
+Add `constexpr` to `std::reference_wrapper<T>` in 20.14.5 [refwrap]

 <blockquote><pre class="codehilite"><code class="language-cpp">namespace std {
   template&lt;class T> class reference_wrapper {